 Click Add New Category when done to add your new category …

-Repeat this process to continue adding new categories …
+Repeat this process to keep creating new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-To create a nested category, add a “child” category and then select a “parent” category from the ‘Parent’ dropdown menu …
+To create a nested category, add a “child” category and then select a “parent” category from the ‘Parent’ pulldown menu …

-You can also add a new category while creating or editing posts …
+You can also add a new category when creating or editing posts …

 (Add New Category)

-To add a new category while creating or editing a post:
+To create a new category while creating or editing a post:

 - Click on the ‘+Add New Category’ link,

-- Enter your new category name (and select a ‘parent’ category if necessary),
+- Type a new category name (and choose a ‘parent’ category if necessary),

 - Click Add New Category …

-(WordPress Post Categories feature – Add New Category)
+(WordPress Post Categories section – Add New Category)

 (New post category added)

 Removing a category does not delete the posts assigned to that category.
-Instead, any posts assigned to deleted categories will be reassigned to the default category (this is covered further below).
+Instead, posts assigned to deleted categories will be reassigned to the default category (see further below).

-You can delete WordPress categories individually, or in bulk.
+You can delete categories individually, or in bulk.

-A window will pop up asking you to confirm the deletion.
+A message will appear asking you to confirm the deletion.
 Click OK to proceed, or Cancel to abort …

-Let’s say that you import product data into your site containing a large number of categories (e.g. product manufacturers), and you would like to consolidate posts to a fewer number of categories.
-If you have too many categories to delete individually, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. an e-commerce catalog), and you want to reduce the number of categories by assigning your imported posts to a fewer number of categories.
+If there are too many categories to delete individually, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that may be affected by deleting categories have been reassigned to an existing or new category.
-For more details on reassigning categories in posts, visit this tutorial: Editing And Deleting A Post In WordPress
+Important: Make sure that any posts that may be affected when unnecessary categories are deleted have been reassigned to an existing or new category.
+For more details on reassigning post categories, go to this tutorial: Editing And Deleting A Post In WordPress

-To delete multiple categories, click the main checkbox in the header row.
-This will select all items on the page.
+To delete multiple WordPress categories, click the main checkbox next to the ‘Name’ column title.
+This will select all category items .

-Next, go through the table and unselect categories that you DO NOT want to delete.
+Next, go through the list and untick the box next to any categories that you DO NOT want to delete.
 Select/deselect categories by toggling on the checkbox next to the item.

-After ticking all of the categories to be deleted, select the ‘Delete’ option from the ‘Bulk Actions’ drop down menu …
+After selecting all of the category entries to be deleted, select ‘Delete’ from the ‘Bulk Actions’ drop down menu …

-(Select ‘Delete’ from the ‘Bulk Actions’ drop down menu)
+(Select the ‘Delete’ option from the ‘Bulk Actions’ drop menu)